YouTube Creators

 What Is The Problem: The User Problem

-After multiple rounds of user interviews, I was able to identify critical user problems for I found that some users found connecting with their preferred content creators was particularly difficult.
-I was able to identify the prominent issues users have with the community tab:
+After multiple rounds of user interviews, I was able to identify three main issues connecting with their preferred content creators was particularly difficult, especially with the community tab

-2) Users get confused trying to engage with the Community Tab in between watching videos because it is
+Trying to engage with the Community Tab between watching videos

 How Might We:

-1. How might we help make users' navigation to the community tab more accessible while scrolling?
+Make navigation to the community tab easier while scrolling?

-2. How might we help both users and creators to create exclusive posts within their intended audience?
+Help both users & creators create exclusive posts within their audience?

 WIREFRAMES